 Some people may not experience symptoms.
 Common symptoms include:

 - Pain at the site of the varicose veins

-- Sclerotherapy: Used to treat small varicose veins, sclerotherapy is a chemical treatment injected directly into the affected vein, causing the vein to close.
+We inject a chemical treatment directly into the affected vein to close the vein.
 The vein turns to scar tissue and fades from view.
-Patients are instructed to wear an ACE ™ wrap after treatment.
-Results are immediate there are no activity restrictions following sclerotherapy.
+Results are immediate without any activity restrictions.

 EVLT is a minimally invasive laser procedure that shrinks or scars the greater saphenous vein that runs alongside the inner thigh and calf.
 This procedure involves general anesthesia and a small incision near the knee.
 Your doctor guides a wire catheter into the saphenous vein to ablate or burn the undesired vein and cause the body to reabsorb and redirect blood flow.